Carbon capture, utilization and storage (CCUS) is a crucial part of the global energy transition on the path to a low-carbon world.

-We deliver a best fit solutions for customers by combining our deep knowledge of flue gases with a technology-agnostic approach.
+We deliver best-fit solutions for customers by combining our deep knowledge of flue gases with a technology-agnostic approach.

-We actively leverage our knowledge and skills to develop scalable, economical solutions to the carbon challenge including a generic amine offering that has been optimized for energy balance and ongoing operational costs.
+We leverage our knowledge and skills to develop scalable, economical solutions to the carbon challenge, including a generic amine offering that has been optimized for energy balance and minimises ongoing operational costs.